-Source: 2003 NAEP 4M7 #6 Percent correct: 29%, 51% (incorrect), 17% (partial) Calculator available a.
-How many bicycles and how many wagons could there be for this to happen?
-Number of bicycles Number of wagons b.
-Find another way that this could happen.
-Number of bicycles
+Source: 2003 NAEP 4M7 #6 Percent correct: 29%, 51% (incorrect), 17% (partial) Calculator available

 A schoolyard contains only bicycles and wagons like those in the figure below.

 On Tuesday, the total number of wheels in the schoolyard was 24.
 There are several ways this could happen.